Jahangir506/course-registration-B432/README.md

 - To learn programming
 - Course fees and credits

-# Question-2 _ Discuss how you managed the state in your assignment project.
+# Question-2 \_ Discuss how you managed the state in your assignment project.

+A total of four states are used in this assignment, ‍I took a handler and sent it as props from parent to child and sent it as an argument while calling onClick inside a button through the arrow function.
+I have sent the props inside the Cart after calculating using credit, totalPrice, remaining state in the handler that has been taken.

 ## Installation